 Spices & How They Overstimulate Our Emotions

-Before writing this article, I wrote a few controversial yet popular articles calling for people to stop watching scary movies and listening to music.
+Before writing this article calling for a mindful use of spices in our cuisines, I also wrote an article calling for a stop watching scary movies and listening to loud music.
 What these articles have in common is that they contribute to the emotional overstimulation of our minds.
-In other words, people tend to overstimulate their emotions in various ways, such as overconsuming social media.

 When the high level of stimulation eventually wears off, people feel unhappy and unsatisfied.
-They feel a need for new stimuli, as if something is missing in their lives.
-This leads to a never-ending cycle of seeking the next fix, whether it’s doing, buying, eating something new, or anything else that can provide a higher level of stimulation.
+They feel a need for new stimuli, almost as if something is missing in their lives.
+This leads to a never-ending cycle of seeking the next fix, whether it’s doing, buying, eating, consuming social media, or anything else that can provide a higher level of stimulation.

 This constant overstimulation is one of the main reasons for the unhappiness we see today.
 Many people are unable to take low-stimulation breaks as they feel like they constantly need to be doing something.
 This is unrealistic and unhealthy.
 Even those who reach high levels of wealth and power often find themselves unsatisfied and unhappy.
 They come to the realization that more stimulation didn’t fix all their problems.
 Now they have reached the height of what is possible in terms of emotional stimulation, and it wasn’t enough, as they continue to be unhappy.